kjarnet/moviestack/README.md

 ==============
 A simple, personal movie db running on Ruby on Rails.

+This project has been abandoned for a while.
+I plan to reboot it as soon as I get more spare-time (hopefully from summer 2014).

 Todo
 ----
+ - Start anew with Rails 4.x and Ruby 2.x
- - Continue from step 4 in the getting started guide: http://guides.rubyonrails.org/getting_started.html#hello-rails
+ - (Continue from step 4 in the getting started guide: http://guides.rubyonrails.org/getting_started.html#hello-rails)

 Licence
 -------